3 Selection on Observables (I)

 What is the monetary value of serving as an elected politician?
 It is firmly a part of received wisdom that politicians often use their positions in public office for self-serving purposes.
 There is much evidence that private firms profit from their connections with influential politicians, but evidence that politicians benefit financially because of their political positions is thin.
 Eggers and Hainmueller (2009) seek to address this question by asking: what are the financial returns to serving in parliament?
 They study data from the UK political system, and compare the wealth at the time of death for individuals who ran for office and won (MPs) to individuals who ran for office and lost (candidates) to draw causal inferences about the effects of political office on wealth.

-The data from this study is in Rdata format, and provided that you have downloaded the data and placed it within your data folder (and you have correctly set your working directory), then it can be loaded using the load() function as follows:
+The data from this study is in Rdata format, and provided that you have downloaded the data and placed it within your data

-This data – which is stored in the mps object – includes observations of 425 individuals.
-There are indicators for the main outcome of interest – the (log) wealth at the time of the individual’s death (lnrealgross) – and for the treatment – whether the individual was elected to parliament (treated == 1) or failed to win their election (treated == 0).
-The data also includes information on a rich set of covariates.
+object – includes observations of 425 individuals.
+There are indicators for the main outcome of interest – the (log) wealth at the time of the individual’s death (lnrealgross

 The names and descriptions of variables are:

-3. yob – year of birth
+– year of birthyod

-4. yod – year of death
+– year of deathfemale

-6. aristo – binary (1 if the individual held an aristocratic title, 0 otherwise)
+– binary (1 if the individual held an aristocratic title, 0 otherwise)- Variables pertaining to the secondary education of the individual, all prefixed

-8. Variables pertaining to the university education of the individual, all prefixed ucat_ (see the paper for details)
+(see the paper for details) - Variables pertaining to the university education of the individual, all prefixed

-9. Variables pertaining to the pre-treatment occupation of the individual, all prefixed oc_ (see the paper for details)
+(see the paper for details) - Variables pertaining to the pre-treatment occupation of the individual, all prefixed

-1. Estimate the average treatment effect using either a t.test or a bivariate linear regression.
+or a bivariate linear regression.
 What is it?
 Is it significantly different from zero?
 Can we interpret this as an unbiased estimate of the causal effect of elected office on wealth?

 ##